 Despite this, there are a few situations where Virgin media broadband customers will not need to pay to cancel their deals.
 For example, if you are still in your ‘cooling off period’, you will be able to end your connection for free.
 Internet providers are legally required to offer customers a cooling off period of at least 14 days.
 This means that you will not need to pay a penalty if you cancel up to 14 days after you sign up, but you will still have to pay one-time set up fees if your connection is active.

-While it is possible that your monthly price will rise during your initial contract period with Virgin Media broadband, you must be notified before you sign up of any potential increase above the rate of inflation.
-If Virgin Media broadband puts its prices up above inflation, you should be able to cancel without paying a penalty.
+It is likely that your monthly price will rise during your initial contract period with Virgin Media broadband.
+Many broadband providers will schedule an increase and include details of how it will be calculated in customer contracts.
+However, if Virgin Media broadband puts its prices up and it is not referenced in your contract, you should be able to cancel without paying a penalty.
 If you think your tariff has been increased unfairly, contact Virgin Media broadband directly as soon as possible.

 Do you have to pay a cancellation fee with Virgin Media broadband if I move house?